paazmaya/eslint-config-paazmaya/README.md

 ## Version history

+* `v7.0.0` (2020-02-)
+  - Get new rules up to ESLint `v7.0.0`, total of 11 new rules
+  - Dropped support for Node.js version 8, since ESLint did that too
 * `v6.1.0` (2019-09-13)
   - Get new rules up to ESLint `v6.3.0`, total of one new rule and one new configuration option
 * `v6.0.0` (2019-07-03)